-Many adult foster care (AFC) and group home residents do not always receive the appropriate care and are neglected and abused by the staff.
+Many AFC and group home residents do not always receive the appropriate care and are neglected and abused by the staff.
 In fact, according to state licensing officials, there have been over 122 violations of facility licensing rules since January 2000 in Renaissance operated AFC home’s alone.
 This is a significant number, considering it only pertains to one corporation.

 Negligence at an AFC facility is a serious offense as residents often suffer from significant injury or death.
 Victims of adult foster care home neglect and their family members do have legal rights to sue an AFC home in the event that negligent care caused an injury or death.
 These type of lawsuits seek monetary compensation for the injuries suffered.

 Pursuing a lawsuit against an adult foster care home requires the assistance of a lawyer who has experience representing residents and their families.
 This is because the process of suing an adult foster care home can become quite complex and involves multifaceted medical and legal issues.

 Best Lawyers for Adult Foster Care & Group Home Cases